What is LSI or Latent Semantic Indexing?

 Latent Semantic Indexing – LSI for short – is the name given to the information indexing and retrieval method which relies on complex mathematical technique of Singular Value Decomposition.
 Put simply, LSI looks for patterns in the relationships between words, terms and concepts in bodies of collected content.

-How will Latent Semantic Indexing (LSI) work with your current SEO?
+How will Latent Semantic Indexing (LSI) work with existing SEO?

 Good content is still key when it comes to website SEO and LSI looks for content and keywords related to your page.
 For instance your websites title was about “Dogs”, the search engine would look for LSI keywords or related keywords such as “Dog Training”, “Dog Food”, “Dog Accessories”, “Dog Toys”, “Dog Parks”, “Dog Breeds”, “Dog Breeders” and so on.